Abstract

 Relationship between range and phenology shifts

-Most species (69% of those included) expanded their northern range limits toward higher latitudes (mean range expansions of 180 km).
-The average range expansion across all species was 63 km northward (Figure S5).
-Some species showed range retractions (i.e. Libeullula luctuosa); small range retractions may result from sampling variability or stochastic population fluctuations along the northern range edge.
-Most species (60% of assessed species) maintained or advanced their emergence phenology (mean of −2.71 days in emergence phenology shifts among all species; Figure S6).
+Most species (52 of 76) expanded their northern range limits toward higher latitudes (mean range expansions of 180 km).
+The average range expansion across all species was 63 km northward, although some species showed range retractions (Figure 4).
+Most species (41 of 66) maintained or advanced their emergence phenology (mean of −2.71 days in emergence phenology shifts among all species; Figure 4).
 Fewer species were included in phenology analyses than analyses of range shifts due to the data intensity required to capture phenology shifts at a study site (N=66 vs. N = 76).
 Many species (50%) showed both advancing emergence phenology and range expansions, while 10% of species showed neither range nor phenological shifts relative to historical baselines.
-Species that did not respond to climate change temporally or spatially included Coenagrion mercuriale, a European species that is listed as near threatened by the IUCN Red List (IUCN, 2021), and is projected to lose 68% of its range by 2035 (Jaeschke et al., 2013).

-Species that shifted their northern range limits to higher latitudes also showed stronger advances in their emergence phenology (Figure 3), a result that was consistent in GLM and Bayesian analyses (p < 0.05; Table 1; R2 = 17% and 15%, for GLM and MCMCglmm models, respectively).
-This trend converged across continents, and is consistent among both dragonflies and damselflies, although there is considerable interspecific variation in the magnitude of spatial and temporal shifts.
-Accounting for phylogeny did not improve model predictions and did not explain greater model variance (Table 1).
+The effect of species’ range shifts on phenology range shifts was significant in our model investigating the relationship between these responses, indicating that species shifting their northern range limits to higher latitudes also showed stronger advances in their emergence phenology (Figure 3).
+This result that was consistent in GLM and Bayesian analyses (p < 0.01; Table 1), and was maintained across North America and Europe, with no effect of continent in the model.
+This trend was consistent among both dragonflies and damselflies, although there was considerable interspecific variation in the magnitude of spatial and temporal shifts.
+Accounting for phylogeny did not improve model predictions and did not explain greater model variance (R2 = 17% and 15%, for GLM and MCMCglmm models, respectively).

 Drivers of range and phenology shifts

-Range geography and climate variability, rather than ecological traits, predicted range shifts in both North America and Europe, with range geography consistently the strongest predictor.
-Species’ ecological traits did not relate to the extent of observed phenological or geographical range shifts in tests using GLM and MCMCglmm models.
-Species with more southern distributions shifted their northern range limits towards higher latitudes more than northern and widespread species (p < 0.05; Table 2; R2 = 23% and 20%, for GLM and MCMCglmm models, respectively).
-Species experiencing smaller changes in interannual temperature variability also had a higher likelihood of northern range limit shifts (p < 0.05).
-Results from the GLM and MCMCglmm models were qualitatively similar, however a smaller amount of model variance was explained when phylogeny was accounted for.
-Neither range geography nor climate variability predicted emergence phenology shifts.
-Even though both response types are related, this suggests that the mechanisms underlying phenological shifts are different than those underlying range shifts.
+Range geography and climate variability, rather than functional traits, predicted range shifts in both North America and Europe, with range geography being consistently the strongest predictor.
+Species’ functional traits did not relate to the extent of observed geographical range shifts in tests using GLM and MCMCglmm models.
+Species with more southern distributions shifted their northern range limits towards higher latitudes more than northern species or species present in both the north and south (Table 2; p = 0.002 and 0.004, model R2 = 26.6% and 23.7%, for GLM and MCMCglmm models, respectively), with no effect of range size on range shifts.
+Species experiencing smaller changes in interannual temperature variability also had a higher likelihood of northern range limit shifts (p = 0.0005 for GLM, p = 0.002 for MCMCglmm).
+Results from the GLM and MCMCglmm models were qualitatively similar, however, a smaller amount of model variance was explained when phylogeny was accounted for.
+Emergence phenology shifts were not affected by species’ traits, range geography, nor climate variability; due to this, model results are not displayed here.
+While range and phenology response types are related, this suggests that the mechanisms underlying phenological shifts are different than those underlying range shifts.

 A phylogenetic signal may indicate that there are traits that determine species’ spatial and temporal responses to changing climate that were not measured in this study.
-Yet we detected no phylogenetic signal using Pagel’s lambda or Blomberg’s K in either geographical range or phenological responses (Table 2), despite pronounced recent warming.
-Adding a phylogeny term to the MCMCglmm models also failed to produce a pattern different to the GLMs, and model performance was not improved when accounting for phylogeny in our assessment of northern range shifts.
+Yet we detected no phylogenetic signal using Pagel’s lambda or Blomberg’s K in either geographical range or phenological responses (Table 2).
+Adding a phylogeny term to the MCMCglmm models also failed to produce a pattern different to the GLMs, and model performance did not improve when we accounted for phylogeny in our assessment of northern range shifts.

 Discussion